grantwill74/notes-on-algorithm-design/slides/module_8/module_8.md

 At certain points along her trip, there are gas stations.
 At a gas station, she can fill her tank up to full, but it takes time, so she wants to minimize it.

 Alice can make it to a gas station `d` km away if she has `d`  km of fuel.
-Alice has planned her route so that she knows, how far away each gas station is from the previous one.
+Alice has planned her route so that she knows, how far away each gas station is from the start.
 Given a `k` and a list of gas station distances, write a DP algorithm in C that runs in polynomial time and returns the fewest number of gas stops.
-Her destination is the last gas station.
+Her destination is the last gas station which counts as a stop.
 You may assume the array of stations is global.

 Example:
-`k = 50` and `a = {49, 50, 100, 101, 150}` returns 2: she stops at 50 and 100
+`k = 50` and `a = {49, 50, 100, 101, 150}` returns 3: she stops at 50, 100, and 150

 ---